Michael Poulsen

-Michael Schøn Poulsen (born 1 April 1975) is a Danish singer, guitarist and songwriter.
-He is the lead vocalist, rhythm guitarist and main songwriter of rock band Volbeat.
-Prior to Volbeat, Poulsen was the vocalist for the death metal band Dominus.
+Michael Schøn Poulsen (born 1 April 1975) is a Danish musician.
+He is the lead vocalist, rhythm guitarist and main songwriter of the rock band Volbeat.
+Prior to Volbeat, he was the vocalist for the death metal band Dominus.

 Early life

 Poulsen grew up in Ringsted, Denmark, which is about a 40 mi from Copenhagen, in a working-class family.
 He has a twin sister and two older sisters, who are also twins.
 His parents were big fans of Elvis Presley, Jerry Lee Lewis, Johnny Cash, and Chuck Berry.
-As a teenager, he got in touch with metal music like Metallica, Iron Maiden, Judas Priest, Slayer, Whitesnake, Deep Purple, Iced Earth and Black Sabbath.
+As a teenager, he listened to bands like Metallica, Iron Maiden, Judas Priest, Slayer, Whitesnake, Deep Purple, Iced Earth and Black Sabbath.

 Career

 At the age of 17, Poulsen moved to Copenhagen and formed his first band Dominus.
 He stated a major influence during this period was Chuck Schuldiner and his band Death.

 Dominus released four records between 1994 and 2000.
 The band split up a year later as Poulsen was fed up with death metal music and the death metal scene.
 He wrote new songs with a more rock 'n' roll approach and established Volbeat.
-After releasing two demos, their debut album The Strength / The Sound / The Songs reached number 18 in the Danish charts and became the first album of a Danish metal band in 20 years to enter the top 20.
+After releasing two demos, their debut album The Strength / The Sound / The Songs reached number 18 in the Danish charts and became the first album of a Danish metal band in 10 years to enter the top 20.
 On 22 April 2006, Poulsen performed with some of Elvis Presley's studio musicians in Copenhagen.
 Volbeat's sophomore record Rock the Rebel / Metal the Devil and their third effort Guitar Gangsters & Cadillac Blood went straight to number 1 in the Danish charts.

 Poulsen later showed his affinity towards Social Distortion and taking cues from a "new influence" created Volbeat's distinct sound.

 Poulsen's father, who was a big fan of Volbeat, died on 27 June 2008, shortly before the release of Guitar Gangsters & Cadillac Blood.
 The song "Light a Way" from the same album was played at his funeral.
 A week after the death of his father Poulsen tattooed his parents' names, Jørn and Else, on his fingers, with a letter on each finger except the thumb.
 Later songs like "Fallen" (Beyond Hell/Above Heaven) and "Our Loved Ones" (Outlaw Gentleman & Shady Ladies) have been influenced by Poulsen's father.

 In 2012, Poulsen did a liner note for the Relapse Records reissue of Death's 1990 album Spiritual Healing, which he considers one of his favorite albums.

 In 2014, Poulsen did a verse in "Highwayman", a Jimmy Webb song covered by Iced Earth on the album Plagues of Babylon.
 Iced Earth's cover of "Highwayman" was done in the format of the same song covered by country supergroup The Highwaymen.
 Poulsen sings the same verse that Johnny Cash sings in the song.

+In 2023, Poulsen formed the death metal band Asinhell, along with Marc Grewe of Morgoth and Morten Hansen of Raunchy.
+Their debut album 'Impii Hora' was released September 29th.